-The Board of Education may originate student discipline hearings upon recommendation of the Superintendent.
-In such cases, the Board of Education will review the Superintendent's report and determine whether to conduct a discipline hearing.
-In addition, student discipline hearings also will be held upon written parental request to consider appeals from student suspensions in excess of ten (10) school days.
+The Board of Education may originate student discipline hearings upon recommendation of the superintendent.
+In such cases, the Board of Education will review the superintendent's report and determine whether to conduct a discipline hearing.
+In addition, student discipline hearings also will be held upon written request of the student or the student's parents, to consider appeals from student suspensions in excess of ten (10) school days.
+A discipline hearing will always be held in cases of suspensions in excess of 180 school days or expulsions, unless after meeting with the superintendent or designee, the parent or guardian waives, in writing, the right to an expulsion hearing.

-In all hearings, whether initiated by the Board of Education or by parental appeal, the following procedures will be followed.
+In all hearings, whether initiated by the Board of Education or by appeal, the following procedures will be adhered to:

-- 1) Parents/guardians will be advised of the charges against the student; their right to a Board hearing; the date, time, and place of the hearing; their right to counsel; and their procedural rights to call witnesses, enter exhibits and cross-examine adverse witnesses.
-All such notifications will be made by certified mail, addressed to the student's parents or guardians. - 2) Prior to the Board hearing, the student's parents/guardians will be advised of the identity of the witnesses to be called by the Administration and advised of the nature of their testimony.
-In addition, the student's parents/guardian will be provided with copies of the documents to be introduced at the hearing by the Administration. - 3) The hearing will be closed unless the student's parents/guardian requests an open hearing.
-At the hearing, the Administration or their counsel will present the charges and such testimony and evidence to support such charges.
-The student, his parents/guardians or their counsel shall have the right to present witnesses, introduce exhibits, and to cross-examine witnesses called in support of the charges. - 4) At the conclusion of the hearing, the Board of Education shall deliberate in executive session and shall render a decision to dismiss the charges; to suspend the student for a specified period of time; or to expel the student from the schools of the district.
-The Administration or its counsel, by direction of the Board of Education, shall promptly prepare and transmit to the parents/guardians written Findings of Fact, Conclusions of Law and Decision.
+- 1) The student and the parents/guardians will be advised of the charges against the student; their right to a Board hearing; the date, time and place of the hearing; their right to counsel; and their procedural rights to call witnesses, enter exhibits and cross-examine adverse witnesses.
+All such notifications will be made by certified mail, addressed to the student's parents or guardians.
+The Board shall make a good-faith effort to have the parents or guardians present at the hearing. - 2) Prior to the Board hearing, the student and the student's parents/guardians will be advised of the identity of the witnesses to be called by the administration and advised of the nature of their testimony.
+In addition, the student and the student's parents/guardian will be provided with copies of the documents to be introduced at the hearing by the administration. - 3) The hearing will be closed unless the Board decides otherwise.
+The hearing will only be open with parental consent.
+At the hearing, the administration or their counsel will present the charges and such testimony and evidence to support such charges.
+The student, his or her parents/guardians or their counsel shall have the right to present witnesses, introduce exhibits, and to cross-examine witnesses called in support of the charges. - 4) At the conclusion of the hearing, the Board of Education shall deliberate in executive session and shall render a decision to dismiss the charges; to suspend the student for a specified period of time; or to expel the student from the schools of the district.
+The administration or its counsel, by direction of the Board of Education, shall promptly prepare and transmit to the parents/guardians written notice of the decision.